web3infra-foundation/mega/atlas/README.md

     messages: vec![
         (
             crate::ChatRole::User,
-            "Resposponse a '0' no matter what you receive".into(), ),
+            "Response a '0' no matter what you receive".into(), ),
         (
             crate::ChatRole::Model,